rossbachp/awesome-container-tinkering/TOOLS.md

 Zsh with [Oh My Zsh](https://ohmyz.sh) is a powerful combination for enhancing the terminal experience.
 Zsh is a highly customizable shell with features like advanced tab completion, globbing, and improved scripting capabilities.
 Oh My Zsh is a framework that adds even more functionality, providing a wide range of plugins, themes, and configuration options to make your terminal more productive, visually appealing, and efficient.
 It streamlines workflows, improves usability, and is popular among developers for its flexibility and ease of use.

 ### fish

+[Fish](https://fishshell.com) (short for Friendly Interactive SHell) is a user-friendly, interactive shell designed to be easy to use out of the box.
+It focuses on interactive use, readability, and sensible defaults rather than strict POSIX compliance.

 ## Documentation As Code